-I had felt like a raving lunatic over a year ago when I had announced my plan to her, to move to Mexico by myself.
+I had felt like a raving lunatic when I had announced my plan to her, to move to Mexico by myself.

-The year before the decision, contracting work had picked up but not nearly enough.
+Contract work in Denver had picked up but not nearly enough.
 Being over 50, I felt the runway far two short to consider training for a new career.
 Contract work, yes, a steady job at competitive salary, probably not.
 If you are over 50, maybe you have experienced the same grim job prospects.

 My story was even chronicled in the Los Angeles Times, along with women in similar straights.

-According to the same AARP report, a whopping 53% of workers over 50 who found new jobs after the Great Recession found different type work.
+According to an AARP report, a whopping 53% of workers over 50 who found new jobs after the Great Recession found different type work.
 A majority of new businesses were started by women.
-I always knew I wasn't special, in fact I am Every Woman.
+I'm a poster person for a huge swath of educated, single women who never got traction again once the recession was over.
+I am Every Woman.

-I was gratified to see in their report that what I had written about anecdotally for several years about my unemployed, educated friends having to reinvent themselves after the Great Recession verified by statistics.
+I was gratified to see that the AARP report confirmed what I had written about anecdotally for several years.
+My unemployed, educated friends all had to reinvent themselves after the Great Recession.
+My own reinvention began with learning Spanish and culminated with moving to Mexico (Reinvention is not for sissies).

-None had drawn the same conclusion I had, moving to Mexico, which scared me.
+Nobody else had drawn the same conclusion I had, that my best bet for saving my nest egg was moving to Mexico, which scared me.
 Why not?
+I asked.
 What was I missing in my equation?

 Looking back on taking the leap, the logistics were pretty easy, a check list really.
 The fear was hard.
 Fear of what?
 Change?
 The Unknown?
 Bad water?

-I contemplated hundreds of sunrises from my tall windows in downtown Denver while weighing concerns about the cost of health insurance, rents in any neighborhood worth living in, and the wage stagnation I'd already gotten a taste of against what I suspected were unfounded fears about Mexico.
+I contemplated hundreds of sunrises from my tall windows in downtown Denver, weighing the concerns about the cost of health insurance, rising rents in any neighborhood worth living in, and the wage stagnation I'd already gotten a taste of.
+I weighed these fears against what I suspected were unfounded fears about Mexico.

 "Why the Retirement Savings Crisis Is Also a Women's Crisis: - The Washington Post, April 2015